The John C Mithun Foundation

 Overview

 The John C Mithun Foundation is a private independent foundation established in April 2012 and based in Santa Barbara, California.
 With total assets of $59.5 million as of 2024 and annual giving of approximately $2.3 million, the foundation focuses its philanthropic efforts on supporting the marriage of arts and education, providing funding for youth-based performance initiatives, and ensuring the continuation of musical education in schools.
 The foundation is governed by three trustees: President John C. Mithun (also known as "Jack Mithun"), Vice President Mercedes Millington (a former elementary school educator), and Secretary Susan M. Torrey.
-In September 2025, the foundation was honored at the Granada Theatre's Ninth Annual Legends Gala for its contributions to the performing arts community in Santa Barbara.
-The foundation demonstrates strong commitment to Santa Barbara County organizations, with 80.9% of expenses dedicated to charitable disbursements, making it one of the most significant philanthropic entities supporting arts, education, and youth development in the region.
+In September 2025, the foundation was honoured at the Granada Theatre's Ninth Annual Legends Gala for its contributions to the performing arts community in Santa Barbara.
+The foundation demonstrates strong commitment to Santa Barbara County organisations, with 80.9% of expenses dedicated to charitable disbursements, making it one of the most significant philanthropic entities supporting arts, education, and youth development in the region.

 Funding Priorities

-Grant Programs
+Grant Programmes

 Arts and Education Integration